telerik/winforms-docs/controls/editors/maskededitbox/standard-masks.md

 * **MaskCompleted**: Gets a value indicating whether all required inputs have been entered into the formatted string.
 * **MaskFull**: Gets a value indicating whether all required and optional inputs have been entered into the formatted string.
 * **PromptChar**: Gets or sets the character used to prompt the user for input.
 * **ResetOnPrompt**: Gets or sets a value that determines how an input character that matches the prompt character should be handled.
 When *true*, the prompt character entered as input causes the current editable position in the mask to be reset.
-Otherwise, if *false*, the entered prompt character has to be processed as a normal input character.
+Otherwise, if *false*, the entered prompt character will be processed as a normal input character.
 The default is *true*.
 * **ResetOnSpace**: Gets or sets a value that determines how a space input character should be handled.
 When *true*, entering the space input character causes the current editable position in the mask to be reset.
-Otherwise, if *false*, the entered space character has to be processed as a normal input character.
+Otherwise, if *false*, the entered space character will be processed as a normal input character.
 The default is *true*.

 >note By default, when the user is typing before already typed text, the text is overridden.
 If the *Insert* key is pressed you can insert characters instead of replacing them.
 >